Local Limits of Small World Networks: Main Results

-The limiting graph \(K(q, k, \ell)\) is constructed as follows: Starting with an infinite \(k\)-lattice, each node is assigned \(q\) outgoing shortcuts, where the endpoint of each shortcut is chosen independently according to the kernel \(\kappa\).
+The limiting graph \(K_>(q, k, \ell)\) is constructed as follows: Starting with an infinite \(k\)-lattice, each node is assigned \(q\) outgoing shortcuts, where the endpoint of each shortcut is chosen independently according to the kernel \(\kappa\).
 The following theorem establishes the convergence of the finite Kleinberg model to this limiting structure.

-\begin{theorem} [Local limit of the Kleinberg model ($\ell > 2$)] For any integers \(k > 0\), \(q > 0\), and \(\ell > 2\), the Kleinberg model \(K(n, q, k, \ell)\) converges locally in probability to the graph \(K(q, k, \ell)\). \end{theorem}
+\begin{theorem} [Local limit of the Kleinberg model ($\ell > 2$)] For any integers \(k > 0\), \(q > 0\), and \(\ell > 2\), the Kleinberg model \(K(n, q, k, \ell)\) converges locally in probability to the graph \(K_>(q, k, \ell)\). \end{theorem}

-The first step of the proof is to establish that shortcuts in both the finite graph and the limit graph are confined within a bounded lattice distance.
-This step is essential for ensuring that the construction of the limiting graph is well-defined and remains local.
-For this purpose we establish a connection between local graph neighborhoods and lattice neighborhoods.
-Specifically, for any graph distance \(r\), we prove the existence of a lattice distance \(R\) such that the graph neighborhood of radius \(r\) is contained within the lattice neighborhood of radius \(R\).
-This is achieved using a path-counting argument to show that any path of length \(R\), potentially containing shortcuts, is confined within a bounded lattice distance (Lemma~\ref{path counting}).
-This step adapts techniques from the beautiful work of \cite{van2021local}, with the specific adaptations being detailed later.
-Next, we prove the convergence of lattice neighborhoods.
-This step is simplified compared to handling shortcuts, as we do not need to track shortcut connections to infinity.
-The convergence is established using a second-moment argument, ensuring that the neighborhoods of two uniformly chosen nodes are asymptotically independent (Lemmas~\ref{lattice-cv-1} and \ref{lattice-cv-2}).
+The first step in the proof is to show that shortcuts in both the finite and limiting graphs remain confined to a bounded lattice distance.
+This ensures that the limit is well-defined and local.
+To establish this, we relate graph neighborhoods to lattice neighborhoods: for any graph distance \(r\), we prove the existence of a lattice distance \(R\) such that the graph neighborhood of radius \(r\) is contained within the lattice neighborhood of radius \(R\).
+The key tool is a path-counting argument showing that any path of length $r$, even with shortcuts, cannot escape beyond a bounded lattice distance (Lemma~\ref{path counting}).
+Once we can bound local neighborhoods by lattice neighborhoods, convergence of lattice neighborhoods follows more directly, since no shortcut connections to infinity need to be tracked.
+A second-moment argument shows that neighborhoods of two uniformly chosen nodes become asymptotically independent (Lemmas~\ref{lattice-cv-1} and \ref{lattice-cv-2}).
+This is formalized in Section~\ref{proof-main-thm-kl-2}.